 HEC 226.
 Child Development.
 4 Credits.

-Basic theories, research and principles of physical, cognitive, language, social and emotional development of children from the prenatal period through adolescence.
+Covers basic theories, research and principles of physical, cognitive, language, social and emotional development of children from the prenatal period through adolescence.
 Includes observation and classroom processes.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement.
+Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.